The Best Car Seats of 2017

 Harder to use

-you might consider baby wearing as an alternative for taking your baby from place to place.
-Wearing your baby close to you (in a carrier designed for this purpose) is a great way to bond, and usually keeps the baby calm and soothed.
+you might consider baby wearing as an alternative for baby transport.
+Wearing your baby close to you (in a carrier designed for this purpose) is a great way to bond, and usually, keeps little ones calm and soothed.
 Many modern carriers also keep both of your hands-free, which means you can get things done with your baby on board!

 Our favorite for urban dwellers

-The UPPAbaby Mesa is a stylish infant seat that is really easy to install without the base, making it a good choice for parents that frequently use taxis or Uber.
+The UPPAbaby Mesa is a stylish infant seat that is easy to install without the base, making it a good choice for parents that frequently use taxis or Uber.
 We really like the unique LATCH system that self-ratchets and takes the guesswork out of installation helping parents get it right every time with a color-coded indicator.
 We love the way this seat looks and how easy it is to use, but it has rough fabric on the seat bottom that could chafe bare legs.
 For parents considering creating their own travel system, the Mesa is also compatible with several award-winning strollers including the UPPAbaby Vista, UPPAbaby Cruz, and the Baby Jogger City Mini.
-The Mesa has a high-end price on par with the Peg Perego Primo Viaggio 4-35, so it might not be the best fit for families on a budget.
+The Mesa has a high-end price, so it might not be the best fit for families on a budget.
 However, the higher quality materials (including naturally flame retardant wool), ease of installation, and stroller compatibility indicate the price is worth it if these features are important to you and your budget allows.
 Also, if you are looking for chemical free fabric, then this is currently your only option.

 Easy to install without the base